arlene14ko/challenge-collecting-data/README.md

 ## Goal Objective

-To create a a Python program using the Python library to collect as much data as possible
+To create a a Python program using the Python library to collect as much data as possible.

 ## Learning Objectives
 - To be be able to scrape a website